1920 – 1932

-In the school a broad dance education was expected.
+In Phyllis Bedells School a broad dance education was expected.
 Classes included classical ballet, Greek, tap, character with Stanislas Idzikowsky, modern (based on Wigman), Spanish with Elsa Brunelleschi, and ballroom.

-In addition, Laurel also studied French and singing privately.
+In addition, Laurel also took private classes in French and singing.

 Laurel Martyn won the first choreographic competition arranged by the Association of Operatic Dancing (later the Royal Academy of Dancing).
 Exile was her first composition, with a costume also made by Laurel (see photo opposite)